-So, you're new to tampons.
-Welcome!
-You probably have a ton of questions.
-One being...can I sleep with a tampon in?
+So, your teen is new to tampons, and they probably have a ton of questions.
+One being...Can I sleep with a tampon in?
 Is it safe?
 Can I get TSS (Toxic Shock Syndrome)?
 How long can I keep a tampon in?!
-Well, we have answers for you.
+Well, we have answers for you (and them).
 Let's dive in!

-So, the short answer is yes, you can sleep with a tampon in.
-BUT you have to be super safe about it.
-There are also some really great alternatives for sleeping too.
-Here are some period tips and rules that every one should know before sleeping with a tampon in:
+The short answer is yes, they can sleep with a tampon in, but there is a caveat.
+They have to be super safe about it and aware of the guidelines.
+There are also some really great alternatives for sleeping too, that don't require your teen to wear a tampon in bed.

 What is Toxic Shock Syndrome?

 Chances are if your teen has started to use tampons, they probably have heard about TSS (Toxic Shock Syndrome).
 It is a rare, but very serious staph bacterial infection.
 Tampons don’t actually cause the infection, but when one is left in too long, it can create the unwanted breeding ground for bacteria that could produce the toxins.

 If you want to read more about TSS, and we highly recommend you do, check out our blog post all about it.
 It’s important for your tween or teen to be responsible and educated to make sure this doesn’t happen to them.

 Don’t forget, there are always other options when exploring period protection like: